Request an appointment by clicking here or by calling 704-444-0087

 Explicit: With others, you may have to be more explicit.
 They may not be intentionally being rude – they may just not be aware or not understand the boundary you’re trying to set.
 With a super overly helpful relative, you may have to clearly state that you’re not going to discuss the relationship with them, and if that, doesn’t work, leave the conversation more abruptly.
 This is tough for many people because it feels rude, but if you can remember, really it’s true: “CLEAR IS KIND.”

 “If you are really struggling and need to talk more directly, would you be willing to give me heads-up, so we can discuss finding a good time in the day.
 If I know in advance, I can pre-game for this a bit more.”
-If that doesn’t work or the person isn’t getting it, then you might have to set a harder boundary, “I really don’t want to talk about how bad work sucks now.”
+If that doesn’t work or the person isn’t getting it, then you might have to set a harder boundary, “I really don’t want to talk about how bad work sucks now.
+I don’t think either of our brains can deal.”

 Everyday Situations